aaditya-006/tkinter/README.md

 # tkinter
-a bunch of tkinter widgets</br>
+A bunch of tkinter widgets./br>
-the shebang should be configured before running scripts
+The shebang should be configured before running scripts.</br>